idia640/course-materials/github-basics.md

 Now that you have been invited into the ub-idia640-2016 GitHub classroom, you will see a number of repositories.
 Each of you will have his/her own **private repository**.
 I share access with you, but no one else will be able to see inside your repository.

-1. Click on README.md in your private repository and **edit**.
+1. Click on README.md in your private repository and **edit** (see the pencil icon?).
 You could type "Hello World", for instance.
 2. To save, you need to scroll down and click on the button, "**Commit Changes**".
 To commit, is to save.
 For now, you don't need to type or click on  anything else.
 2. Do you see your changes?
 Notice that there is a 7-digit alphanumeric number with a reference to "time ago" next to it.
 For example, it may say "2 minutes ago".
 That is called a revision SHA and is a unique number that identifies your commit.
 3. Click on that number.
 It will expand out to a really long number (the actual SHA). **Copy the SHA** so you can paste it in an issue.